Ukraine’s power, water supplies under Russian attack again

 — Ukraine’s nuclear energy operator said Russian forces have detained two more senior employees at the Zaporizhzhia Nuclear Power Plant.
 Energoatom said their whereabouts are unknown.
 Also unknown are the whereabouts of another executive who was detained earlier in October.

-— In Russia, the death toll from Monday’s crash of a Russian warplane rose to 15.
-The Su-34 bomber hit a residential area in the port city of Yeysk after one of its engines caught fire during takeoff for a training mission, the Defense Ministry said.
-Both crew members bailed out safely, but tons of fuel exploded, officials said.
+— In Russia, the death toll from Monday’s crash of a Russian warplane into a residential area rose to 15.
+The Su-34 bomber came down in the port city of Yeysk after one of its engines caught fire during takeoff for a training mission, the Defense Ministry said.
+Both crew members bailed out safely, but the plane struck a neighborhood, causing a huge blaze, officials said.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine